akesterson/versioners/README.md

 Cutting a Tag
 =============

-To cut a tag, just run 'gittag' or 'hgtag':
+To cut a tag, just run 'taggit' or 'taghg':

-    []$ gittag
+    []$ taggit

 ...
 This will tag the current revision with a new build number.
 UNLESS: